-HACA will accept third-party documents provided by applicants that represent the

-Formatted: Indent: Left: 0", Hanging: 0.5", Space Before: 6 pt, Tab stops: Not at 2.15" applicant's income within the 60-day period prior to admission or voucher issuance but is not dated within 60 days of the HACA's request.
+HACA will accept third-party documents provided by applicants that represent the applicant's income within the 60-day period prior to admission or voucher issuance but is not dated within 60 days of the HACA's request.
 For example, a Supplemental Security Income (SSI) benefit letter that was issued in November 2020 to represent the applicant's benefit amount for 2021 and was provided to the HACA in September 2021 would be an acceptable form of income verification.